dqops/dqo/docs/reference/yaml/TableYaml.md

 ___

 ## TableDaysSinceMostRecentIngestionCheckSpec
-Table level check that calculates the minimal number of days between event timestamp and ingestion timestamp. .
+Table level check that calculates the maximum number of days between event timestamp and ingestion timestamp.